Learnhelp-cc/Interstellar/README.md

 3. Go to the ports tab, Click Forward A Port, And type the port number.
 4. Right-click Visibility and set Port Visibility to Public.

-> [!NOTE]
-> We are committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
-Consider keeping ads so Interstellar can run freely or contribute by being a supporter.

 ## Report Issues